 In much the same way that back home, people put plans on hold in the run-up to Christmas, many people in Brazil put a lot of things on hold in the whole period between New Year and Carnaval (I’ve heard several business owners bemoan this reduction in productivity!).
 I’m not sure about the cause and effect relationship here, but many people use this ‘quiet time’ to go to the many blocos that are held in the weeks before Carnaval kicks off.

 A bloco is like a massive street party.
 Each bloco will have a name (often funny or suggestive) and a soundsystem – some move, others stay still.
 The ones that move usually give people a few hours to gather and get merry before actually going anywhere and the pace is always slow.
-During the gathering time, a leaflet is often handed out which contains the bloco’s song – this gives people a chance to learn the lyrics.
+During the gathering time, a leaflet is sometimes handed out which contains the bloco’s song – this gives people a chance to learn the lyrics.

 I don’t think I’ve ever been to a bloco that could be described as ‘quiet’.
 Imagine thousands of people all getting together to have a big party.
 Everyone is slurping down ice cold beer – which is being sold everywhere for around R$3-4 ($2/£1).
 There will be a large group of people playing drums and various other percussion instruments – they belong to the bloco and all wear the bloco’s shirt.